Why Do Dogs Eat Poop—and How Can You Stop It?

-It's disgusting and gross!
+It's totally gross!
 Yet some dogs just can't resist eating poop.
 Here's why.

 For the most part, dog behavior is fairly easy to understand.
-Pups eat, sleep, play, snuggle, and pee and poop.
+Pups eat, sleep, play, snuggle and pee and poop.
 It’s those in-between moments—a burst of zoomies or their infatuation with some revolting scent—that leave us shaking our heads.
 We find ourselves asking why does my dog eat grass?
-Or why does my dog eat dirt, and why does my dog spin around before it poops, and for heaven’s sake, why oh why does my dog eat poop?
+Or why does my dog eat dirt and why does my dog spin around before it poops?
+And for heaven’s sake, why do dogs eat poop?

 RD.com, Getty Images

 How can you explain something so gross?
-As it turns out, even animal experts can’t point to one definitive answer for coprophagia—the scientific name for the practice of eating feces—but there are several theories that help explain the age-old question, why do dogs eat their feces?
+As it turns out, even animal experts can’t point to one definitive answer for coprophagia—the scientific name for the practice of eating feces—but there are several theories that help explain the age-old question: Why do dogs eat poop?

 Is it normal for dogs to eat poop?

 Even if scientists don’t fully understand why a dog would eat poop, it is fairly common for a dog to do it, Dr. Pilossoph says.
 In a 2018 paper, veterinary researchers at the University of California conducted online surveys to take a closer look at why dogs eat poop.
 One of the surveys focused solely on poop eaters.
-Among the 1,500 pet parents surveyed, researchers discovered a whopping 62 percent of dogs ate poop daily, and 38 percent weekly.
-Interestingly, key factors (age, sex, neuter status, age of separation from the mother, and ease of potty training) didn’t influence poop eaters from non-poop eaters.
+Among the 1,500 pet parents surveyed, researchers discovered a whopping 62% of dogs ate poop daily, and 38% weekly.
+Interestingly, key factors (age, sex, neuter status, age of separation from the mother and ease of potty training) didn’t influence poop eaters from non-poop eaters.